VivianeLe/Path_Flow_Prediction/README.md

 This research is accepted for a presentation at TRB Annual Conference 2025.

 If you use this code for your research, please cite it:
 _V.A.
 Le, M. Ameli, and A. Skabardonis.
-A machine learning approach for network equilibrium estima- tion.
+A machine learning approach for network equilibrium estimation.
 The 104th Transportation Research Board Annual Meeting (TRB 2025), Jan 2025, Washington D. C., United States._

 @inproceedings{le:hal-04750911, \
 TITLE = {{A Machine Learning Approach for Network Equilibrium Estimation}}, \